BYUignite/radlib/docs/mainpage.md

 ## WSGG

 There are a number of WSGG models that have been published.
-A particularly attractive version is that by [Bordbar et al. (2020)](https://doi.org/10.1016/j.icheatmasstransfer.2019.104400), which is an extension of an earlier paper by [Bordbar et al. (2014)](http://dx.doi.org/10.1016/j.combustflame.2014.03.013).
+A particularly attractive version is that by [Bordbar et al. (2020)](https://doi.org/10.1016/j.icheatmasstransfer.2019.104400) \cite Bordbar_2020, which is an extension of an earlier paper by [Bordbar et al. (2014)](http://dx.doi.org/10.1016/j.combustflame.2014.03.013) \cite Bordbar_2014.
 This model uses four gray and one clear gas, accounts for arbitrary compositions of CO2 and H2O.
 The model was extended here to include soot (under Bordbar's guidanance) by adding a single mean soot absorption coefficient to each of the \f$\kappa_j\f$ and leaving the \f$a_j\f$ unchanged.
 Example ex_Sb1 demonstrates the accuracy of the model with soot.

 ## RCSLW

-The RCSLW model is an implementation of the model published by [Solovjov et al. (2017)](http://dx.doi.org/10.1016/j.jqsrt.2017.01.034).
+The RCSLW model is an implementation of the model published by [Solovjov et al. (2017)](http://dx.doi.org/10.1016/j.jqsrt.2017.01.034) \cite Solovjov_2017.
 This is a highly accurate model that improves on the SLW model by relaxing the need of a reference gas.
 The model can accommodate an arbitrary number of gases and treats arbitrary compositions of CO2, H2O, CO, and soot.

 # Required software, building, and installing the library